lisuxia1992/xcplugin/README.md

 # xcplugin

-fix the xcplugin when you have update your Xcode
+fix the xcplugins when you have update your Xcode
-##run the project, all plugin you have installed can be work!
+##run the project, all plugins you have installed can be work!